mushorg/tanner/docs/source/storage.rst

 Migrating from old setup to new setup
 =====================================

-If you are currently using the old setup for tanner then you'll have to migrate all your data to the postgresql and have a properly configured database setup.
+Until v0.7 we were using only Redis for storing so if you are currently using the just Redis for storage then you'll have to migrate all your data to the postgresql and have a properly configured database setup.
 To make your work easy we have made a migration-script_

 .. _Redis: http://redis.io/